Online savings account | High yield savings account

 Interest Rate Chasers and Choosing A High Yield Savings Account There's an interesting breed of savvy savers called high yield interest rate chasers that are continuously on the hunt for the best interest rates.
 However, although it is very important, I don't think high interest rates alone should be the sole determining criteria when deciding where to do your banking.
 Thus you don't need to immediately go nuts and jump ship whenever your bank drops your interest rate by a few decimal points.
 There are other quality factors worth taking into consideration and evaluating such as - reliability, customer service, website interface ease of use, brand name reputation, availability of brick and mortar branches, and consistent history of offering high rates.
 Just for the record, the vast majority of my cash is invested in the stock market, but what little cash I have is stashed in my Citibank Ultimate Savings Account.
 It doesn't offer the highest APY interest rate out there, but Citibank has always offered reliable and satisfactory service, with the added convenience of brick and mortar branches.
 Of course, with the growth of online banking and the stiff competition among online banks for high yield banking customers, I will likely expand my high interest savings account options very soon.

-The online banks listed below are sorted in the order of interest rate currently offered, starting with the highest APY.
+The online banks listed below are sorted in no particular order.
 I've chosen to leave out some regional banks as well as several established institutions like JP Morgan Chase Bank, Wells Fargo, and Bank of America for various reasons.
 Many of them either offer terrible interest rates for their savings and money market accounts, or their top rates require too high of a minimum account balance to achieve (frequently more than $100,000).
-Below, I've also provided information such as the minimum initial deposit required to open an account, as well as additional noteworthy information such as whether there are fees or minimum balance requirements.
+Below, I've also provided information such as the minimum initial deposit required to open an account.
 All of the online banks listed below, with the exception of P2P social lending sites, have indicated that they are fully FDIC insured, which means all customer bank accounts are protected against catastrophic bank failure and financial loss up to a fairly substantial amount, backed by the full faith and credit of the United States government.
 As we should all be well aware at this point in time, due to the near rock solid FDIC insurance coverage that they provide, checking, savings, and certificate of deposit (CD) accounts invested at traditional and high interest online banks are the safest places to put your money during turbulent economic times.
 At the same time, those looking to diversify their holdings for greater interest rate returns, but still enjoy similar semblances of protection may want to check out a number of savings account alternatives available out there.
 List Of The Top High Interest Savings and Money Market Accounts.

 *Everbank high yield money market account.
 For first time account holders, new account bonus rate for Yield Pledge Money Market Account for account balances up to $50,000 – 1.40% for the first six months, first year APY currently 1.01% and an ongoing APY currently at 0.61%.